 Afghan wounded warriors compete for spot in Invictus Games

-KABUL, Afghanistan (AP) Wounded warriors from Afghanistan's National Security Forces are competing for a spot in the Invictus Games to be held in Canada in September.
+KABUL, Afghanistan (AP) Wounded warriors from Afghanistan's National Security Forces competed Saturday for a spot in the Invictus Games to be held in Canada in September.

-About 40 athletes participated in Kabul on Saturday but only seven athletes and several alternates will be chosen for the final team in indoor rowing, seated volleyball and power lifting events.
+About 40 athletes participated in Kabul but only seven athletes and several alternates will be chosen for the team that competes in Toronto in events including indoor rowing, seated volleyball and power lifting.